| Design document | |

 already been optimised to minimise the amount of I/O.

-Xapi will be modified to run a crash-dump analyser program xen-crash-analyse
+Xapi will be modified to run a crash-dump analyser program xen-crash-analyse.

-xen-crash-analyse
+xen-crash-analyse will:

-then the analyser
+o2cbxhado2cb or xhad then the analyser

-and look for evidence of heartbeats “approaching
+xhad.log and look for evidence of heartbeats “approaching

 timeout”TODO: depending on what information we can determine from the analyser, we

-will want to record some of it in the Host_crash_dump
+will want to record some of it in the Host_crash_dump database table.

 XenCenter will be modified to explain why the host crashed and explain what the user should do to fix it, specifically:

-or xhad
+o2cb or xhad then either

 The documentation should strongly recommend

-will be modified to change the behaviour of the DHCP client.
+xcp-networkd will be modified to change the behaviour of the DHCP client.

-will wait for a response and eventually background
+Currently the dhclient will wait for a response and eventually background

 itself.
 This is a big problem since DHCP can reset the hostname, and this can

-.
-Therefore we must insist that PIF.reconfigure_ip
+break o2cb.
+Therefore we must insist that PIF.reconfigure_ip becomes

 fully synchronous, supporting timeout and cancellation.
 Once the call returns